 • Any additional graphics cards should also be removed, except the integrated one.

-• When you are done, power up your PC to check if the FAT_FILE_SYSTEM Windows 10 error has been resolved.
+• When you are done, power up your PC to check if the FAT File System Windows 10 error has been resolved.
 If the problem has been cleared, shut down your system again.

 • Now, plug back in one of the removed devices and restart the system.
 Check if the problem pops up again.
 Repeat this for each of them until you find the device causing the issue.
 Your PC will show the error once you connect the faulty device and boot the system.